-RH-1(D) Districts: One-Family (Detached Dwellings).
-These Districts are characterized by lots of greater width and area than in other parts of the City, and by single-family houses with side yards.
+of greater width and area than in other parts of the City, and by single family houses with side yards.

 The structures are relatively large, but rarely exceed 35 feet in height.
 Ground level open space and landscaping at the front and rear are usually abundant.
 Much of the development has been in sizable tracts with similarities of building style and narrow streets following the contours of hills.
 In some cases private covenants have controlled the nature of development and helped to maintain the street areas.

-RH-1 Districts: One-Family.
-These Districts are occupied almost entirely by single-family houses on lots 25 feet in width, without side yards.
+RH 1 Districts: One Family.
+These Districts are occupied almost entirely by single family houses on lots 25 feet in width, without side yards.
 Floor sizes and building styles vary, but tend to be uniform within tracts developed in distinct time periods.
-Though built on separate lots, the structures have the appearance of small-scale row housing, rarely exceeding 35 feet in height.
+Though built on separate lots, the structures have the appearance of small scale row housing, rarely exceeding 35 feet in height.
 Front setbacks are common, and ground level open space is generous.
-In most cases the single-family character of these Districts has been maintained for a considerable time.
+In most cases the single family character of these Districts has been maintained for a considerable time.

-RH-1(S) Districts: One-Family with Minor Second Unit.
-These Districts are similar in character to RH-1 Districts, except that a small second dwelling unit has been installed in many structures, usually by conversion of a ground-story space formerly part of the main unit or devoted to storage.
-The second unit remains subordinate to the owner's unit, and may house one or two persons related to the owner or be rented to others.
-Despite these conversions, the structures retain the appearance of single-family dwellings.
+RH 1(S) Districts: One Family with Minor Second Unit.
+These Districts are similar in character to RH 1 Districts, except that a small second dwelling unit has been installed in many structures, usually by conversion of a ground story space formerly part of the main unit or devoted to storage.
+The second unit remains subordinate to the owner's unit, and may house one or two persons related to the owner or he rented to others.
+Despite these conversions, the structures retain the retailed to the owner of be retiled to others.
+Despite these conversions, the situetales retain the appearance of single family dwellings. appearance of single family awenings.